Parameter-free Maximum Likelihood Localization of a Network of Moving Agents from Ranges, Bearings and Velocity measurements: Problem Formulation and Background

 for range measurement terms, and for the angular terms

 Solving~\eqref{eq:MLE_optimization_problem} is difficult because the problem is nonconvex and nondifferentiable, especially for a large-scale network of agents.
+Problem \eqref{eq:MLE_optimization_problem} is nonconvex in both the distance and angle terms. {Nonconvexity in distance terms arises from the negative argument of the square for position differences smaller than $d_{ij}$, i.e., \mbox{$\|x_i-x_j\|<d_{ij}$}, while the angle terms include a non-linear denominator \mbox{$\|x_i-x_j\|$}.
+For further insights on the relaxation employed we refer the reader to \mbox{\cite{article:Soares20}}}.

-\section{Convex Relaxation}
+\subsection{Convex Relaxation}

-Problem \eqref{eq:MLE_optimization_problem} is nonconvex in both the distance and angle terms.
-We follow the relaxation proposed in \cite{article:HybridRelaxation_soares2020}, which we restate in this section, before extending it with velocity measurements.
-It should be noted that, under this section, we drop the time dependency notation for clarity purposes.
-First, a new variable $y_{ij}$ is introduced to obtain the following equivalent formulation
+{We follow the relaxation proposed in \hbox{\cite{article:Soares20}} to deal with the nonconvexity of \hbox{Problem~\eqref{eq:MLE_optimization_problem}}.
+We start by summarizing this approach,} before extending it with velocity measurements in Section~\ref{sec:dynamic}.
+It should be noted that, throughout this section, we drop the time dependency notation for clarity.
+First, a new variable $y_{ij}$ is introduced to obtain the following equivalent formulation The constraint is then relaxed as $\|y_{ij}\|\leq d_{ij}$, with the same reasoning applied to node-anchor edges.